Lottie Collins

 Lottie Collins (16 August 1865 – 1 May 1910) was an English singer and dancer, most famous for introducing the song "Ta-ra-ra Boom-de-ay!" in England.

 Early life

 She was born Charlotte Louisa Collins in the East End of London in 1865.
-Her father was a woodworker and music hall entertainer.
-She started out in music hall at the age of 11 or 12 in 1877 in a skipping rope dance act with her younger sisters, Eliza (Lizzie) and Mary Ann (Marie) as The Three Sisters Collins.
+Collins had Jewish ancestry, and her original family name was Kalisch.
+Her father, William Alfred Collins, was a woodworker and music hall entertainer.
+José Collins, her daughter (1887–1958), also became famous in musical comedy, and was well known for 1917 play, The Maid of the Mountains.
+Lottie and her daughter José were relatives of architect Hyman Henry Collins, a well-known London architect.
+Lottie began her career in music hall at the age of 11 or 12 in 1877 in a skipping rope dance act with her younger sisters, Eliza (Lizzie) and Mary Ann (Marie) as The Three Sisters Collins.